Conservation in the United States: The Wilderness Act of 1964

 On 3 September 1964, President Lyndon B. Johnson signed the Wilderness Act of 1964 into law.
 This milestone was achieved by the efforts of environmental conservationists dedicated to the protection of some of the wildest lands in the United States.
 Chief among these were Howard Zahniser and Olaus Murie and Mardy Murie, and Celia Hunter, who dedicated much of their lives and their work to the protection and conservation of wild lands.
 By 1950 both Zanhiser and Olaus Murie were working for the Wilderness Society, Zahinser as Executive Secretary in Washington DC, and Olaus as president from his ranch in Moose, WY (now home to the Murie Center).
 From their positions at Wilderness Society, both men continued to work to organize and build broad-based support for the creation and protection of wilderness areas within the United States.
 Zahniser felt strongly that Congress ought to designate wilderness areas, as opposed to leaving it up to Agency discretion, and, in 1955, began working to convince members of Congress to support a bill that would establish a national wilderness preservation system.

 Meanwhile, in 1956, Olaus and Mardy Murie embarked upon an expedition to the upper Sheenjek River on the south slope of the Brooks Range in Alaska, which would galvanize them to campaign for the protection of the area as a wildlife refuge.
 Celia Hunter, with Ginny Wood, founded the Alaska Conservation Society, the first statewide environmental organization, in 1960.
 Serving on the board, she worked tirelessly to get legislation passed to protect Alaskan wilderness.
 Celia was also the first female president of the Wilderness Society.
 The result of these efforts was the protection of 8 million acres as the Arctic National Wildlife Range, renamed the Arctic National Wildlife Refuge when it was expanded to 19 million acres in 1980.
 Moreover, the mission underlying the protection of ANWR, namely the preservation of an entire ecological system, became the underlying motivation for the preservation of other large tracts of wild lands.

-While neither Zahniser nor Olaus Murie would live to see the Wilderness Act signed by President Johnson, it is unlikely that, without their tireless efforts, the preservation movement would have been able to achieve so huge a victory.
-On 3 September 1964, Mardy Murie stood proudly next to President Johnson in the Rose Garden at the White House and bore witness to the making of history, and the achievement of the very thing for which Zahniser and Olaus had campaigned so ardently.
+Olaus Murie and Howard Zahniser both died before the Wilderness Act was signed.
+President Johnson signed the Wilderness Act on 3 September 1964, in the Rose Garden at the White House.
+Mardy Murie, Olaus's widow, attended the signing ceremony, witnessing the achievement of the goal Zahniser and Olaus had campaigned for.